hlwsmith/quickcast-script/README.md

 ### Screen Capturing

-- `quickcast.sh -g FULL screencap` Does a screen capture of the full screen.
+- `quickcast.sh -g full screencap` Does a screen capture of the full screen.
 Will pop up dialog asking for other parameters, such as the output size.
 More of the defaults should be in the config file, many of them are hard coded at the moment.. but hey, it's a shell script